 Mark earned his Bachelor of Science degree in business at Warner Pacific College while working in the banking industry.
 For many years he worked as a commercial risk officer in both the retail and commercial sides of the bank – analyzing complex financial issues, ratios and cash flows.
 Mark founded McCoy Foat in 2001, along with Michael McCoy and Dick Gassner, with the goal of offering tax preparation, along with a variety of services to help businesses grow and prosper.
 In 2015, Mark purchased Mike and Dick’s shares in the company as Dick and Mike prepared to move on to new chapters of their lives.
 Today, Mark is involved in all areas of the firm, with emphasis in commercial finance and business valuation.
 “We’re really interested and engaged in supporting our clients’ business growth,” he says.
 “In doing so, we take a team approach – business problems tend to be multifaceted.
 We proactively help our clients solve problems and avoid future issues with a soup-to-nuts approach that conveniently meets all of their needs.”

 Mark enjoys “good” music, wine tasting, golf, running and just hanging out with his family.
 He serves on the finance committee for Columbia Edgewater Country Club.
 Mark spent the better part of his early years playing drums in various rock, blues and country bands.
-About five years ago, after taking a more than two decade break, he dusted off his drums and began playing again.
+After taking a more than two decade break, he dusted off his drums and began playing again.
 Currently he plays for the 8:30am contemporary service of Augustana Lutheran Church in NE Portland (September through Mid-June Church year).

 Sherri Ness, JD